keboola/connection-docs/components/extractors/marketing-sales/google-analytics/index.md

 * TOC
 {:toc}

-This extractor allows you to integrate your Google Analytics data into the KBC environment.
+This extractor allows you to integrate your Google Analytics data into the Keboola Connection environment.
 To do that, you will need a [Google Analytics account](https://analytics.google.com/analytics/web/).

 ## Features
-Google Analytics Extractor works with the newest version of the [Google Analytics Reporting API - V4](https://developers.google.com/analytics/devguides/reporting/core/v4/), and provides the following key features:
+The Google Analytics extractor works with the newest version of the [Google Analytics Reporting API - V4](https://developers.google.com/analytics/devguides/reporting/core/v4/) and provides the following key features:

  - **Metric expressions** --- The API allows you to request not only built-in metrics but also combinations of metrics expressed in mathematical operations.
 For example, you can use the expression `ga:goal1completions/ga:sessions` to request the goal completions per number of sessions.